pietrobernard/jetson-nano-stuff/README.md

 2. The board also does not have a BIOS/EFI chip, but it uses a special partition on the SD card (more on this later on) in order to boot the device (other jetson nano's with different SoC have instead a flash chip where the bios/efi subsystem resides, this is not the case with the 2GB developer's version).

 3. With respect to the OS, nvidia officially supports only Ubuntu 18.
-While it is not necessary, it can be updated to Ubuntu 20.04 so as to obtain updated versions of some system libraries that are quite useful for a variety of tasks.
+While it is not strictly necessary, some libraries are not supported on 18.
+It can be updated to Ubuntu 20.04 so as to obtain updated versions of some system libraries that are quite useful for a variety of tasks.
 The procedure to update the os is described later.

 ### 2) Creating a bootable SD card and first boot
 #### 2.1) Using Nvidia's sdkmanager (requires user registration)